Fellowship-of-the-Link/tftmap/project/Manually creating permanent versions on this wiki.md

 When it is time to update the current file, duplicate the file, creating \[\[filename-1\]\], and:

+* append the date to the filename - eg filename-1-YYYY-MM-DD
 * move it into the permanent versions subfolder
 * add a "snapshot warning" at the top of the page pointing to version control section
 * edit its version control section (*italic* = manual edits)